BrylliDTU/BrylliDTU.github.io/index.markdown

 Here you can find the sources for the map insights [Capp street][capp-street], [Barriers][barrier], [Polk Street][polk] and [Mission 2003][M2003].

-Here you can find the sources for the Bokeh insights
+Here you can find the source for the Bokeh insights [Capp Street alleged crimes][Cap2]

 [time-series]: https://localnewsmatters.org/2023/08/17/sex-work-and-the-city-policing-prostitution-in-san-francisco-reflects-evolving-attitudes/
 [capp-street]: https://www.sfgate.com/local/article/san-francisco-sex-workers-mission-17777619.php